 Kathryn Dunlevie is a photography-based artist whose work has been exhibited throughout the U.S. and internationally.
-Cathy Kimball, Executive Director of the San Jose Institute of Contemporary Art, writes of Dunlevie’s work: “Through brilliant compositional detail and manipulation, she creates disconcerting, surprising, inexplicable spaces and scenarios.”
+Cathy Kimball, former Executive Director of the San Jose Institute of Contemporary Art, writes of Dunlevie’s work: “Through brilliant compositional detail and manipulation, she creates disconcerting, surprising, inexplicable spaces and scenarios.”

 Dunlevie has always been intrigued by spatial and temporal inconsistencies, and by each individual’s particular and shifting sense of what is real.
 Fragmenting, reassembling, and layering images, she suggests the ambiguity of any instant in time and the intrusion of alternate worlds.

 Born in Atlanta, Dunlevie lived in six different states by the time she was 12, and in Paraguay when she was 16.
 She has a B.A. in fine arts from Rice University and studied art history and film at the University of Paris, painting at California College of the Arts, and photography in Madrid.
 She lives in Palo Alto.